mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

     * If yes: Enter the additional collections with a space between them.
 (Ex. repo_coll repo_coll)
    * What is the base URL for the item id?
    * Were these harvested as DC or QDC records?
 (Enter dc or qdc)
+3. The new xml file will be created in the directory containing the input file and will be named *filename*_batch.xml

 ### Some notes
 If dcqToDlgAdmin.py is in the same directory as your xml enter only the name of the file without the extension (Ex. myXmlFile).
 If you are running dcqToDlgAdmin.py from a different directory use the full path (Ex.
 C:\some\place\myXmlFile)